 - 4.4 There are a number of specific traffic issues in the villages: - The descent from Salisbury Plain is through thick woodland and a shaded sunken "hollow-way", with frequent bends.
-The carriageway is narrow and quite steep;
+The carriageway is narrow and quite steep; - In many areas of the two villages the road narrows to only 4.2m in places, with the footway narrowing to only about 0.20m outside 65 High Street.
+Elsewhere there is no footway for example in front of the Church and by the former Bridge Inn;

-- In many areas of the two villages the road narrows to only 4.2m in places, with the footway narrowing to only about 0.20m outside 65 High Street.
-Elsewhere there is no footway for example in front of the Church and by the former Bridge Inn; - The staggered crossroads of the B3098 is a barrier to pedestrians trying to cross the road, the proximity of this to the entrance to Dauntsey's School exacerbates the problem; and - The railway bridge is a pinch-point, at 4m wide, the railway arch is not wide enough for two large vehicles to pass.
+- The staggered crossroads of the B3098 is a barrier to pedestrians trying to cross the road, the proximity of this to the entrance to Dauntsey's School exacerbates the problem; and - The railway bridge is a pinch-point, at 4m wide, the railway arch is not wide enough for two large vehicles to pass.
 The road bends slightly under the arch and vision is limited.
-In addition the railway arch is low requiring high vehicles to use a diversion via Great Cheverell and Little Cheverell along very narrow roads. - 4.5 It is an objective of the Neighbourhood Plan to deliver improvements to the pedestrian environment through new development.
+In addition the railway arch is low requiring high vehicles to use a diversion via Great Cheverell and Little Cheverell along very narrow roads. - It is an objective of the Neighbourhood Plan to deliver improvements to the pedestrian environment through new development.
 In particular the allocated housing site offers the opportunity to introduce a safe crossing on Lavington Lane which will benefit pedestrians accessing the services and facilities in the adjacent settlement of Market Lavington.
-This route is used extensively by children accessing the school in Market Lavington and by boarders moving between Dauntsey School and the boarding house at Dauntsey Manor.
-It is also used by parents walking their children to and from Dauntsey Academy Primary School and Lavington Pre-school.
-Elsewhere around the two villages the village character is in part distinctive due to the absence of footways on the roads, this character needs to retained whilst looking to safeguard pedestrians through the reduction in traffic speeds.
-The safety of pedestrians on the B3098 between West Lavington and Market Lavington needs to be improved.
+This route is used extensively by children accessing the school in Market Lavington and by boarders moving between Dauntsey School and the boarding house at the B3098 between West Lavington and Market Lavington needs to be improved.
 It remains the aim of the local community to secure the reduction in speed limit on this road from 40mph to 30mph to compliment the new safe crossing facilitated by the housing allocation.
-The village is crossed by two significant routes, the A360 running northsouth and the B3098 running east-west.
+The village is crossed by two significant routes, the A360 running north-south and the B3098 running eastwest.
 These two routes cross at West Lavington Crossroads.
 Counts of vehicles taken in 2011, there being no significant change detected in counts since, are set out in the table below: